workshopper/javascripting/problems/arrays/solution.md

 # YAY, A PIZZA ARRAY!

-You successfully create an array!
+You successfully created an array!

 In the next challenge we will explore filtering arrays.